NREL/BuildingMOTIF/book/tutorials/use-case-validation.md

   name: python3
 ---

-# Use Case Validation
+# Model Validation

-The purpose of this tutorial is to walk a user through creating a `Manifest`, which contains the metadata requirements for a given model.
-Specifically, the user will create a manifest for the HVAC system created in the previous tutorial, which has five AHUs and fans.
-The tutorial will also demonstrate how BuildingMOTIF can validate a model against the manifest and then give useful feedback for fixing up the model.

-The tutorial assumes that `BuildingMOTIF` has already been installed in the local environment.
+The purpose of this tutorial is to walk a user through model *validation* and demonstrate how BuildingMOTIF can give useful feedback for fixing a model that has failed validation.
+It assumes that `BuildingMOTIF` has already been installed in the local environment.

-The tutorial also assumes that the reader has some familiarity with the Turtle serialization format for RDF graphs.
+The following are the learning objectives for this tutorial:
+1. validating the model against an ***ontology*** to ensure that the model is a valid Brick model
+2. validating the model against a ***manifest***, which contains the metadata requirements for a specific model
+3. validating the model against a ***use case*** for a specific application

 ## Preliminaries and Setup

-We create an in-memory BuildingMOTIF instance and load in some libraries to create the manifest with:
+We create an in-memory BuildingMOTIF instance, create a model using the model from the previous tutoria, and load in some libraries to create the manifest with:

 ```{code-cell}
 from rdflib import Namespace